Keurig vs Drip Coffee Maker (What’s The Best Option?)

 Compatibility

 Keurig machines are designed to brew coffee with K-cup coffee pods only.
-Keurig also offers reusable coffee pods so you can use your own grounds.
+You can also use your own coffee in Keurig with reusable k cups.

 In my opinion, this isn’t something anyone should consider using as Keurigs are designed to provide convenience and that can only be achieved using K cups.
 After all, convenience is the only reason we are paying extra money to buy a Keurig.